Nielsen Realisation by Gluing: Limit Groups and Free Products: Relative Stallings' theorem

 Note that each such retraction $\rho_i$ is a $(\kappa_i, \kappa_i)$-quasi-isometry for some $\kappa_i \geqslant 1$; we set $\kappa = \max_i \kappa_i$.

 Now we are ready to construct a set of cutting edges in $\Theta$.

-Consider the ball $B_\Omega(1,1)$ of radius 1 around the vertex 1 in $\Omega$ and let $E'$ denote the set of all edges in $B_\Omega(1,1)$ labelled by $0$.
-This set disconnects $\Omega$ into at least two infinite components; let us take two vertices of $\Omega$, $x$ and $y$, lying in distinct infinite components of $\Omega - E'$, and such that
+Consider the ball $B_\Omega(1,1)$ of radius 1 around the vertex 1 in $\Omega$ (all of whose edges are labelled by $0$).
+Since $A$ is a nontrivial free product, the identity element disconnects the Cayley graph into at least two infinite components.
+Hence, $B_\Omega(1,1)$ disconnects $\Omega$ also into at least two infinite components; let us take two vertices of $\Omega$, $x$ and $y$, lying in distinct infinite components of $\Omega - B_\Omega(1,1)$, and such that

 Now let $E$ denote the set of all edges lying in the ball $B_\Theta(1,\kappa^2 + 4)$ labelled by $0$.
 We claim that $E$ disconnects $\Theta$ into at least two infinite components.
-It is enough to show that it disconnects $x$ from $y$ (viewed as vertices of $\Theta$), since we may take $x$ and $y$ to be arbitrarily far from $1$ in $\Omega$, and thus in $\Theta$ (as $\Omega$ and $\Theta$ are quasi isometric), and $\Theta - E$ has finitely many components, since $E$ is finite.
+Note that $\Theta - E$ has finitely many components, since $E$ is finite.
+By possibly choosing $x,y$ even further from each other, it therefore suffices to show that $E$ disconnects $x$ from $y$ (viewed as vertices of $\Theta$).